 - Unfortunately, running store salespeople are, well, salespeople.
 Even though they are great people (they run!), I think sometimes they can’t overcome going into “sales” mode.
 First, they want to sell you something, sometimes no matter what.
 Second, they may have their favorite pet shoes that they think everyone should consider, which may not work for you.
 Third, sadly, I’ve often discovered that they not only don’t have much of a grasp of running shoes, but that they don’t even know a lot about the shoes in their own store.
 So, you just need to remember all that.

 - It’s NOT a bad thing to own multiple different types of running shoes.
 You might own two, three, or even more different shoes.
 You can then rotate through them depending on the situation.
-Roads vs. Trails.
-Long run vs. Short run.
-Indoors vs. Treadmill.
+Roads vs. trails vs track vs treadmill.
+Long run vs. short run.
 There is ample agreement that this in fact is good for your body, to change up your shoe choice.
 Keeps the muscles/tendons/ligaments/bones in your feet/legs/hips adaptable and strong.
 So even if you end up with a pair of shoes you don’t think are great, you can use them periodically for, say, easier runs.
 Eventually you’ll still get your money’s worth out of them.